daizutabi/hydraflow/docs/part1-applications/main-decorator.md

 The function decorated with [`@hydraflow.main`][hydraflow.main] must accept two parameters:

-1. `run`: The current MLflow run object, which can be used to access run information and log additional metrics or artifacts.
+1. `run`: The current run object of type `mlflow.entities.Run`, which can be used to access run information and log additional metrics or artifacts.

 2. `cfg`: The configuration object containing all parameters, populated from